-I love the rustic Fairy Doors we all find in our woods and forests.
+I love the rustic Christmas Elf Doors or Fairy Doors we all find in our woods and forests.
 I know some Fairies build their own houses, but as you know … many fairies move into houses where a door has been put up by one of us.
 It’s a very special kind of magic that can make a home appear behind a seemingly simple wooden door.

-If you’re planning to put a fairy door in the woods, it’s very important that your door isn’t damaging to either the woods, or the animals that will be living alongside the new fairy residents.
+If you’re planning to put a Christmas Elf Door or a Fairy Door in the woods, it’s very important that your door isn’t damaging to either the woods, or the animals that will be living alongside the new fairy residents.

 The Official International Fairy Service Planning Guidelines state: